hanslhansl/elden-ring-damage-optimizer/README.md

 # elden-ring-damage-optimizer
 A tool to find the optimal way to invest your levels into your attributes and maximize your attack rating with any weapon in Elden Ring.
 ## how it works
 In short: You enter your character level and choose a weapon (or weapons) and the app calculates the highest possible attack rating and the stat distribution you need to achieve it.
-It saves you from wasting levels on useless attributes and the cumbersome trial-and-error process of finding the best stats in *Rennala's* respec screen.
+It saves you from wasting runes on useless attributes and the cumbersome trial-and-error process of finding the best stats in *Rennala's* respec screen.
 #### loading the raw data
 The raw weapon stats are saved in a regulation data file.
 To load the regulation data file choose *file->open reulation file* and load the *regulation_data.json* that comes with with this tool.
 Alternatively, you can also [generate your own](#updating-the-regulation-data).
 #### setting the character stats